 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.This placement requires approximately 334 hours of placement activity.
 In addition, students are required to attend the Case Discussion Seminar Program (6 hours).
 Finally, it should be noted that over the course of their Master of Psychology (Organisational and Human Factors) degree as part of their placement requirements all students must complete one mentoring experience (where they mentor students who are at lower or equivalent level of study than themselves) and must demonstrate competency in one presentation about their placement experience at the Case Discussion Seminar Program.

-Learning Activities SummaryAs this placement involves practicum training there are no formal lectures.
-Essentially, the Learning Activities are tailored for each trainee depending on the nature of the placement and the developmental needs of the trainee.
+Learning Activities SummaryAs this placement involves practicum training there are no formal lectures, however students are required to attend the Case Discussion Seminar Program (6 hours).
+Essentially, the Learning Activities are tailored for each individual depending on the nature of the placement and the developmental needs of the trainee.
 Learning Activities reflect the Learning Outcomes stated.

 Specific Course RequirementsOn enrolment all students MUST apply for and obtain provisional registration with the Psychology Board of Australia.
 All students are required to provide a copy of their registration details to the Program Administrator on their first day in the Program: this will be required for the Summer School courses Professional Practice and Evidence-Based Practice.The application form and details of fees payable are available from the PBA website: http://www.psychologyboard.gov.au/Forms.aspx.

 Candidates are required to consent to a police check as part of their application to the Psychology Board of Australia for Provisional Registration, a requirement of enrolment in the program.
 A satisfactory current police check is a mandatory requirement for acceptance to and continuation within the program.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: